rahulgupta1009/OTP_Verification/README.md

 We have created an application for the task of OTP verification using Python.
 We have used tkinter and smtplib module to develop OTP Verification GUI.

-The steps are mentioned below:
+The steps are mentioned below :

 1. First, create a 6-digit random number.